 1. The UE sends Confirm Location request from the LMC towards LMS.
 It contains the location measured from the UE (non-3GPP location information, e.g. GNSS).
 It contains latitude and longitude, accuracy, timestamp, carrier name, cell id (known to the UE from the network signalling), application identifier.

-2. The LMS shall check if there is subscription (based on VAL subscription in clause 6.12.2.1) for confirm location service with the specific application identifier received in step 1.
+2. The LMS shall check if there is subscription (based on VAL subscription in clause 9.3.26.2) for confirm location service with the specific application identifier received in step 1.
 If subscription is present, step 3 is performed.
-If subscription is not present the LMS replies back to LMC with confirm location status unknown (step 4).
+If subscription is not present, the LMS replies back to LMC with confirm location status unknown (specified in step 4).